JimDesu/basis-lang/spec.md

 ---

-## 8. Lambda and Fexpr
+## 8. Command-Typed Value Construction

-The four constructional forms producing command-typed values &mdash; command reference, command literal, lambda, and fexpr &mdash; share a common umbrella: each produces a value of a command type, may be invoked, and (subject to per-form restrictions) may be captured, passed as an argument, or stored in a slot.
-The forms differ along three axes: whether they have a body of their own (command literals, lambdas, and fexprs do; command references refer to an existing command's body); what state they capture from their construction site (command literals capture nothing, lambdas capture explicitly via a slash list, fexprs capture implicitly by free name, command references bind partial-application arguments); and how their lifetimes relate to the construction site (lambdas and fexprs are ceiling-tracked; command literals have no construction-site ties; command references inherit ceiling from any reference-bound arguments).
+The three constructional forms producing command-typed values &mdash; command reference, command literal, and lambda &mdash; share a common umbrella: each produces a value of a command type, may be invoked, and (subject to per-form restrictions) may be captured, passed as an argument, or stored in a slot.
+The forms differ along three axes: whether they have a body of their own (command literals and lambdas do; command references refer to an existing command's body); what state they capture from their construction site (command literals capture nothing, lambdas capture explicitly via a slash list, command references bind partial-application arguments); and how their lifetimes relate to the construction site (lambdas are ceiling-tracked; command literals have no construction-site ties; command references inherit ceiling from any reference-bound arguments).

-This section specifies each form's surface and semantics, the failure-mark conformance discipline that governs how command-typed values may be invoked and assigned, the context-variables umbrella across the forms, the constraints on combining fexprs with the other forms, and the seven fexpr restrictions that ensure fexpr ceiling-tracking remains sound.
-The mode-and-taint mechanisms governing captures (&sect;6.9, &sect;6.14) are referenced rather than repeated; the reader is assumed familiar with the lambda capture-list mode constraints (READ and UPDATE only, &sect;6.9), the fexpr free-name-access mode inheritance from the defining frame (&sect;6.9, &sect;6.14), and the fexpr-relevance taint discipline (&sect;6.14).
+This section specifies each form's surface and semantics, the failure-mark conformance discipline that governs how command-typed values may be invoked and assigned, and the context-variables umbrella across the forms.
+The mode-and-taint mechanisms governing captures (&sect;6.9) are referenced rather than repeated; the reader is assumed familiar with the lambda capture-list mode constraints (READ and UPDATE only, &sect;6.9).

-### 8.1 The Four Constructional Forms
+### 8.1 The Three Constructional Forms

 The four forms are summarized below.